sembian-m/LoadTime/docs/README.md

 - Displays page load times in the toolbar badge.
 - Provides a detailed breakdown of the Page Load Time using Navigation Timings.
-- Stores performance data in session storage for use in the extension.
+- Helps users analyze the critical rendering path of a web page.
-- Tracks and reports extension's popup page loads using Google Analytics.
+- Enables extraction of raw performance data to clipboard for further analysis.

 ## Installation